 For the remaining eight games, the in-state schedule will be filled with crossover games against teams in other enrollment classes based on specific requests from individual schools for “must” and “preferred” opponents.

 The schedule of other leagues will be made in the same way.
-Class B South, B North and C North teams will be divided into three levels.
-Class C South, a seven-team league that will have no level but will be ranked 1-7.
+Class B South, B North, and C North teams will be divided into three levels.
+Class C South, is a seven-team league that will have no level but will be ranked 1-7.

 Lower said the coaches’ rankings will be updated annually.
 “We’ve gotten feedback from every single (11-man) coach,” he said.
 “The rankings come directly from the coaches.”